AnnMarko/Japanese-Puzzle/README.md

 When you click on it you see an editor, where you can draw a picture by clicking on squares:
 ![Sandbox](screenshots/start_creating.png)

+If you try to save an empty picture, there is an error message.